AnarchyEcho/Website_Client_Template/README.md

 ```
 yarn
 ```
-And then to start the script use
+And then to start the client use
 ```
 yarn start
 ```